 Whether it’s your first visit or your twentieth, we’ve put together a little visitor guide of Frequently Asked Questions to help you plan your next trip to the AGA:

 How long does it take to visit?

 It’s up to you and depends on what kind of pace you take.
 If you come on your lunch break and only have an hour, if you keep moving, you should be able to get a peek at most of the exhibitions.
 If you prefer a leisurely approach and want to see every single thing, read each plaque or chat with the Gallery Attendants, you might want to give yourself a bit more time.
-If you decide to make a day of it, you can bring your own snacks to eat in the spaces outside of the exhibitions or you can grab a bite at the Terrace Cafe or ZINC.
+If you decide to make a day of it, you can bring your own snacks to eat in the spaces outside of the exhibitions or you can grab a bite at ZINC.

 Do I have to dress up?